chief security officer

 X (formerly twitter) security team confirms theft of SEC account

-The post received more than 35,000 likes and more than 26,000 retweets in just 18 minutes before it was deleted, and SEC Chairman Gary Gensler later declared via Explain X that the agency's account had beenhackerInvasion.
+The post received more than 35,000 likes and more than 26,000 retweets in just 18 minutes before it was deleted, and SEC Chairman Gary Gensler later declared that the agency's accounts had been hacked via X Explained.

 Company X's security team today confirmed that its Twitter account @SECGov has been compromised.
 The company has completed its initial investigation and determined that the compromise was not due to a breach of its systems, but rather to an unidentified individual taking control of X-related phone numbers. @SECGov via a third-party account.